-TL = transmission loss in dB B = transmission loss coefficient $R_1$ = the distance of the modeled SPL from the driven pile, and
+TL = transmission loss in dB B = transmission loss coefficient R_1 = the distance of the modeled SPL from the driven pile, and

-$R_2$ = the distance from the driven pile of the initial measurement
+R_2 = the distance from the driven pile of the initial measurement

 This formula neglects loss due to scattering and absorption, which is assumed to be zero here.
 The degree to which underwater sound propagates away from a sound source is dependent on a variety of factors, most notably the water bathymetry and presence or absence of reflective or absorptive conditions including in-water structures and sediments.
-Spherical spreading occurs in a perfectly unobstructed (freefield) environment not limited by depth or water surface, resulting in a 6-dB reduction in sound level for each doubling of distance from the source (20\log[range]).
-Cylindrical spreading occurs in an environment in which sound propagation is bounded by the water surface and sea bottom, resulting in a reduction of 3 dB in sound level for each doubling of distance from the source (10\log[range]).
+Spherical spreading occurs in a perfectly unobstructed (freefield) environment not limited by depth or water surface, resulting in a 6-dB reduction in sound level for each doubling of distance from the source (20log[range]).
+Cylindrical spreading occurs in an environment in which sound propagation is bounded by the water surface and sea bottom, resulting in a reduction of 3 dB in sound level for each doubling of distance from the source (10log[range]).
 A practical spreading value of 15 is often used under conditions, such as the project site, where water increases with depth as the receiver moves away from the shoreline, resulting in an expected propagation environment that would lie between spherical and cylindrical spreading loss conditions.
 Practical spreading loss is assumed here.

 The intensity of pile driving sounds is greatly influenced by factors such as the type of piles, hammers, and the physical environment in which the activity takes place.
-In order to calculate the distances to the Level A harassment and the Level B harassment sound thresholds for the methods and piles being used in this project, NMFS used acoustic monitoring data from other locations to develop proxy source levels for the various pile types, sizes and methods.
-The project includes vibratory and impact pile installation of 30-in steel piles and vibratory removal of 16-in timber piles.
-Source levels for the various pile sizes and driving methods are presented in table 5.
-Bubble curtains would be employed during all impact driving, with an assumed 5 dB effective attenuation (Caltrans 2020).
+In order to calculate the distances to the Level B harassment sound thresholds for the method and piles being used in this project, NMFS used acoustic monitoring data from other locations to develop proxy source levels for the various pile types, sizes and methods.
+The project includes vibratory pile installation of 20-in steel piles.
+Source levels for the pile size and driving method are presented in table 5.
+The closest representative pile size for reference sound levels was 24-inch piles (WSDOT 2020).